Academic Course

 We welcome applications from students all over the world and with all different schedules.
 Accommodating everyone’s schedules so that no one is excluded is a top priority for the class.
 We will consider a wide variety of discussion group times and do our very best to make sure that every student is assigned to a discussion group that fits their schedule.

 Experiential Ethics has been required for 6A students since 2022 (FAQ for 6A students can be found here).
+The 6-unit version can count as a Leadership Elective for GEL 2 students.
 For all other students, the class can count toward general elective credit.
 We’re working to evaluate whether the class can count for other purposes, but we, unfortunately, can’t confirm other credit uses at this time.
 However, the class is a great opportunity to get a taste of ethics material to help you consider future courses in this area, such as HASS electives.

 The final project for this class is highly flexible, both in terms of format and in terms of topic.
 We will provide you with a variety of format options (e.g., a 2000-word essay, a website, an interview and commentary, a series of vlogs, etc.) You are also welcome to propose your own format.
 We encourage you to connect your final project to something you are working on or experiencing during the summer—an internship, UROP, or independent project, for example.
 However, the topic is ultimately up to you, pending approval by your teaching fellow.
 Scroll down for examples of past projects.